ShubhamBawiskar/Handwriting_Recognition/README.md

 # Handwriting_Recognition
-An ML model which recognize letter/character of Devnagari(Hindi) script.
+An ML model built to recognize letter/character of Devnagari(Hindi) script.